mozilla-ai/lumigator/lumigator/frontend/README.md

 npm run build
 ```

 This command will bundle the frontend code into a production-ready, optimized set of static assets located in the `dist` directory.
+By default `dist` is placed in project's root directory ( `./frontend` in this case) .

 ### Linting and Code Formatting